Helliconia: Technology

 Different individuals and groups exist at different stages of Helliconia's Great Year, each hoping in some way to preserve knowledge.
 Some of these are reduced to folklore, others have their efforts ruined, while others still manage to persist more efficiently.

 Masters Corps

-At the time of Spring, various masters corps exist, each dedicated to the perpetuation of certain arts.
+At the time of Spring, various guilds or "masters corps" exist, each dedicated to the perpetuation of certain profession and crafts.
 The masters corps were founded by King Denniss, who ruled before the end of the previous Great Year.
 Generally, only men are permitted membership (though during Spring, the apothecary's corps allows one woman, a skilled herbalist, to join).
-Notably, revealing secrets of the corps is punishable by death, suggesting that their goal is merely the preservation of knowledge, rather than its dissemination.
+Revealing secrets of the corps is punishable by death.

 At the beginning of Spring, there are seven old corps of Embruddock, only five of which are made known.
 They are: